claude

 On_failure: Continue_with_warning

-Error_message: "Analytics skipped, proceeding without"
+Error_message: "Analytics skipped, proceeding"

 2. Checkpoint Recovery